Judy Sierra grew up in a creative, book-loving family. Her mother was a school librarian and her father was a photographer.

 Are you a Latina writer?

 No, like many people, my last name doesn't identify the culture in which I was raised.
-My family traditions are from England, Ireland, and Poland.
+My family traditions are from England and Ireland.